 With the project area identified, you can capture the map image by using a snip it tool.
-You can transfer the image to another document or upload the .jpg to IGX.
+You can transfer the image to another document or upload the .jpg to LOCD-DR's online system of record.

 ALL block groups enclosed or touched by the service area boundary must be selected.